 Residency training periods (contact with patients is foreseen).

 Eligibility for either Observership or a Residency depends on the regulations in each country.

 The following accredited Centres will offer CTC fellowships to oncology nurses:

 The Royal Marsden NHS Trust and School, London, UK

 The following are some of the direct contact education experiences that will be available to successful candidates.
 These are divided into clinical teaching activities common to all cancer types, as well as those specific to the different specialties and cancer types.
 The candidate could observe all types of cancer service during the visit.
 The candidate will, as an observer, follow the work of clinical cancer nurses in their daily practice.

-Become an integrated member of the specific cancer team to which the candidate is attached.
+Become an integrated member of the specific cancer team to which you are assigned.
 Attend a variety of cancer services available at the hosting centre, such as cancer wards, follow-up services, nurse-led services, clinical trial units, oncology emergency service, palliative/supportive care service and treatment units such as chemotherapy and/or radiotherapy units.

-Some host centres will offer disease specific programmes for specialised nurses, please see centre programmes for details.
-It will be possible to discuss with each successful candidate what mix of the above suits his/her particular needs.
+Some host Centres will offer disease specific programmes for specialised nurses, please see centre programmes for details.
+It will be possible to discuss with each successful candidate what mix of the above suits theirs particular needs.

-The cancer nurse will have a designated supervisor/mentor during the visit.
-The nurse and the supervisor will meet weekly to discuss progress and expectations.
+You will have a designated supervisor/mentor during the visit.
+You and the supervisor will meet weekly to discuss progress and expectations.